PDPA Compliance11 min read26 April 2026

 Best for: SMEs with 5-200 employees, businesses with meaningful personal data volumes, companies that need to demonstrate compliance to clients

-What you get: Automated gap assessment covering all 10 PDPA obligations, AI policy generator, data inventory builder, compliance dashboard with real-time score, action item tracking, AI compliance chat for situational questions, breach response workflows
+What you get: Automated gap assessment across all 10 PDPA obligations, AI policy generator, data inventory builder, real-time compliance dashboard, action item tracking, AI chat for situational compliance questions, breach response workflows

-Limitations: Designed for PDPA compliance; other regulatory requirements (MAS, WSHA) covered at an informational level only
+Limitations: Designed primarily for PDPA; other regulatory frameworks (MAS, WSHA) covered at an informational level

 Cost: From S$0/month (Free tier with basic features) to S$149/month (Pro tier with full features, monitoring, multi-user).
 With PSG Grant: from S$24.50/month (Starter) or S$74.50/month (Pro)